Solution of the $\kappa$-deformed Dirac equation with vector and scalar interactions in the context of spin and pseudospin symmetries: Symmetries limits

 From the recursion relation (\ref{recur}), the function $N\left( \alpha ^{\pm },\beta ^{\pm },\gamma ^{\pm },\delta ^{\pm };x\right) $ becomes a polynomial of degree $n$ if and only if the two following conditions are imposed:

 where $n$ is a positive integer.
 In this case, the $\left( n+1\right) $th coefficient in the series expansion is a polynomial of degree $n$ in $\delta ^{\pm }$.
-When $\delta ^{\pm }$ is a root of this polynomial, the $n+1$th and subsequent coefficients cancel and the series truncates, resulting in a polynomial form of degree $n$ for $N\left( \alpha ^{\pm },\beta ^{\pm },\gamma ^{\pm },\delta ^{\pm };x\right) $.
-From condition (\ref{cndA}), we extract the energies at the spin and pseudo symmetries limit, given respectively by:
+When $\delta ^{\pm }$ is a root of this polynomial, the $\left( n+1\right) $th and subsequent coefficients cancel and the series truncates, resulting in a polynomial form of degree $n$ for $N\left( \alpha ^{\pm },\beta ^{\pm },\gamma ^{\pm },\delta ^{\pm };x\right) $.
+From condition (\ref{cndA}), we extract the energies at the spin and pseudo symmetries limit, given respectively by

-The equations (\ref{Energy+}) and (\ref{Energy-}) can not represent the spectrum for the system in question.
 The energy of a physical system must be a function involving all the parameters present in the equation of motion.
-As expected, from the condition (\ref{cndA}) alone one cannot a priori derive the energy of the system.
-In the case of the energies above, this is justified by the absence of the parameters $a_{C}^{\pm }$.
-Moreover, it also does not provide the energy spectrum for all values of $n$.
-On the other hand, by analyzing more carefully the condition (\ref{cndB}), we see that it admits a natural application of (\ref{cndA}), so that it is a necessary and sufficient condition for the derivation of the energy of the particle.
+In Eqs. (\ref{Energy+}) and (\ref{Energy-}) the parameter $a_{C}^{\pm }$ is absent.
+However, it can be restored using the condition (\ref{cndB}) from which we obtain a relation between such parameter and the frequency of the system.
+For each value of $n$ fixed, we have a self-energy and its corresponding wave function.
 Let us consider the solution (\ref{frb}) up to second-order in $x$\ of the expansion,